Cirice/ws-captcha/README.md

     2. ./manage.sh gunicorn-start
     3. ./mange.sh nginx-start

+### Alternatively you can do the following:
+    - ./manage.sh start-all

 ### To test the captcha webservice api use the following scripts
     1. src/resources/client/get_captcha.sh # it should return